-For example, a mother may wish to have a certain man legally declared to be the father, so her child may have the right to support from him and the right to inherit from him.
-A man may want to have the court declare him to be the father of a child, so he can claim custody or access.
+For example, a parent may wish to have a person legally declared to be the other parent, so their child may have the right to support from the other parent and the right to inherit from them.
+In other circumstances, a person may want to have the court declare them to be a child’s parent, so they can apply for a parenting order (custody or access).

-The Act sets out certain circumstances where it is presumed that a man is the father of a child.
+The Act sets out certain circumstances where it is presumed that a person is the parent of a child.
 These are:

-- he was married to the child‘s mother when the child was born
+- they were married to or was in a marriage-like relationship with the child’s birth parent when the child was born

-- he was married to the mother and the marriage ended within 300 days before the child was born (the court may allow a longer period)
+- they were married to the birth parent and the marriage ended within 300 days before the child was born

-- he married the mother after the child‘s birth and acknowledged that he is the father
+- they married the birth parent after the child‘s birth and acknowledged that they are a parent

-- he and the mother have acknowledged in writing that he is the father
+- they and the birth parent have acknowledged in writing that they are a parent of the child

-- the has been found by a court to be the father
+- they have been found by a court to be the child’s parent

-If any of these circumstances (presumptions of paternity) apply, the court will make an order declaring the man to be the father of the child, unless the man proves to the court that he is not the father.
-If none of the presumptions of paternity apply, the person seeking the declaration must prove that the man is the father of the child.
-Blood or other genetic tests may be helpful to decide a child‘s parentage.
+If any of these circumstances (presumptions of parentage) apply, the court will make an order declaring the person to be the parent of the child, unless the person proves to the court that they are not a parent.
+If none of the presumptions of parentage apply, the person seeking the declaration must prove that the person is a parent of the child.
+Parentage tests (identifying inheritable characteristics) may be helpful to decide a child‘s parentage.